-For instance, since 2020, traffic from social networks (esp.
-Facebook) has doubled.
-Publishers who own streaming platforms have also been earning a lot these days.
+The amount of from social networks (esp.
+Facebook) has doubled in the past two years.
+Publishers sending social traffic from Facebook, Twitter, TikTok enjoy the highest CPM rates.
+Those who own streaming platforms are earning a lot these days.
 Some of the most profitable niches: streaming, movies and TV series, anime, niche or XXX traffic, new aggregators, torrents.

 Ad frequency is a decisive factor that can make your CPM soar or drop.
 Publishers who monetize websites with Adsterra can experiment with ad frequency to reach more significant revenues.

 Frequency Сapping is the number of Popunders you display for each unique visitor within 24 hours.
 For instance, with 1/24 frequency, each unique user will only see one Popunder in 24 hours.